dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/bigquery-configs.md

 </File>

-Sometimes a label with key with an empty value is referred to a tag.
+Sometimes a label with a key that has an empty value is referred to as a tag.
 However, this should not be confused with a [tag resource](https://cloud.google.com/bigquery/docs/tags).
 You can find out more in [labels and tags](https://cloud.google.com/resource-manager/docs/tags/tags-overview).
 You can create a new label with no value, or you can remove a value from an existing label key.

 For more information, you can also look at [Tags overview](https://cloud.google.com/resource-manager/docs/tags/tags-overview) It's not currently possible to apply IAM tags in Big Query.
 However, we have an open [feature request](https://github.com/dbt-labs/dbt-bigquery/issues/1134) which you can view and upvote in GitHub.